adams-liu/coding-assesment-v/README.md

 ![alt text](assets/trend_example.png)

 Before starting the assessment I looked at various oils distillation profiles to see if I can notice any common characteristics in how the graph looks.
 Overall, all the oils follow a similar trend.
 Looking at the example above we can break this trend into 3 different sections, from 0-15% (beginning) , 15-90% (middle), and 90% - 100% (end).
 Where each individual section follow their own rate of change.
 With that in mind, it made the most to make the regression function a 3rd degree polynomial.
 And when conducting regression analysis, most of 3rd degree polynomial function had a r-squared value of >98%.

+### Bugs

+Sometimes GitHub is buggy and will not display the .ipynb file.
+Please visit [Nbviewer](https://nbviewer.jupyter.org/github/adams-liu/coding-assesment-v/blob/main/main.ipynb) to see the source code instead.